maahn/IMProToo/README.md

 ## What's new?

+### 0.103
+* Non-UTC time stamps permitted
+* Fixed bug caused by numpy update

+### 0.102
-Various bug fixes in 1.102, see https://github.com/maahn/IMProToo/issues/6 and https://github.com/maahn/IMProToo/issues/5
+* Various bug fixes, see https://github.com/maahn/IMProToo/issues/6 and https://github.com/maahn/IMProToo/issues/5

+### 0.101
-From version 0.101 on, an installation routine is provided (See below).
+* An installation routine is provided (See below).
 To avoid conflicts, please remove earlier versions manually before installing a newer version.

 ## How does it work